BioBoost/course-databases/src/chapters/01-databases/introduction/index.md

 The word database is used in many ways.
 For our purpose we will use the following definition:

-> A database is a collection of data stored in some organized fashion
+> A database is a collection of data stored in some organized fashion.

 You can think of a database as some kind of cabinet.
 It is simply a physical location to store data, regardless of what data is or how it is stored.